zeloe/juce_cuda_convolution/README.md

 Content at end of Time Domain Buffer gets discarded.

 ## Cuda
-It uses four kernels in parallel using streams. \
+It uses one kernel. \
+Inside header file you can specify number of paralell streams. \
 Each of these kernels computes convolution results and sums them inside same buffer.

 ## Hardware